cbauma05/cbauma05/README.md

 ## Hi, I'm Cameron

-### Systems Engineering and Computing @ University Of Guelph
+### 4th Year Systems Engineering and Computing @ University Of Guelph
-- 🌱 Currently improving skills in ROS2 Development
+- 🔭 Looking for S25 Internships!

-- 🔭 Recently finished building a Wireless Quadruped Robot Dog with dynamic motion control and live streaming footage capabilities.
+- 🌱 Recently finished building a Wireless Quadruped Robot Dog with dynamic motion control and live streaming footage capabilities.

 - 💬 Ask me about my Other Projects